-- 132. UNCTAD's work should relate first to analysis and, where appropriate, on the basis of the analysis, contribute to consensus-building on: - Reducing tariff and non-tariff barriers in export sectors of interest to developing countries, particularly in developed country markets; - Maintaining and further improving the level of tariff-free or reduced-tariff access to markets through national GSP schemes for all beneficiaries. - Maximizing market access benefits for the least developed countries, for example by developed countries granting duty-free and quotafree treatment for essentially all products originating in LDCs, and the contribution to improved market access for LDCs' exports by other developing countries, combined with a multilateral and bilateral programme to upgrade LDCs' production and export capacities and capabilities.
+130. UNCTAD's work should relate to analysis and consensus-building on:

+- Reducing tariff and non-tariff barriers in export sectors of interest to developing countries, particularly in developed country markets; - Maintaining and further improving the level of tariff-free or reduced-tariff access to markets through national GSP schemes for all beneficiaries. - [Maximizing market access benefits for the least developed countries] [Granting by developed countries of duty-free [and quota-free] treatment for [essentially] [all] products originating in LDCs, [and the contribution to improved market access for LDCs' exports by other developing countries,] combined with a multilateral and bilateral programme to upgrade LDCs' production and export capacities and capabilities.]

-• Impact of anti-dumping and countervailing duties actions.
+• Anti-dumping and countervailing duties actions.